isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 Taken together with the Rental Support Scheme (RSS) cash payouts, eligible tenants in qualifying privately owned commercial properties will benefit from a total of 1.5 months of rental support.

 <a name="q2">**Q2.
-Now that the Act has been passed in Parliament, what should I expect next?**</a>
+Now that the Rental Waiver Framework has come into force, what should I expect next?**</a>

 [For tenants]

-You can expect to receive a Notice of Rental Waiver (Notice) from the Ministry of Law in the first half of October 2021, especially if you have received one or more payouts under the Rental Support Scheme (RSS) administered by IRAS.
+You can expect to receive a Notice of Rental Waiver (Notice) from the Ministry of Law from 6 October 2021, especially if you have received one or more payouts under the Rental Support Scheme (RSS) administered by IRAS.

 It is important to note that receipt of the Notice does not automatically qualify you for rental waiver from your landlord.